jpenca/mirg/README.md

     ./mirg hw:1,0,0

+Make sure you MIDI device sends clock/start/stop via USB.
 Press play on your MIDI device.
-Mirg provides a Korg-style pulse every 8th-note (once every 12 MIDI clock ticks) on GPIO pin 17.
+Mirg creates a Korg-style pulse every 8th-note (once every 12 MIDI clock ticks) on GPIO pin 17.
 You'll need to connect a minijack cable to that pin, e.g. use a standard modular patch cable and cut off one end.
 Connect tip to pin 17, connect sleeve to ground.